Concordium/concordium.github.io/source/shared/net/guides/guide-ledger.rst

 - In the Desktop Wallet, go to **Accounts**, and then select the account whose balance you want to see.
 You can now see the following account information:

-  - **Account Total** shows the total number of GTU on the account
+  - **Account Total** shows the total number of CCD on the account

-  - **Balance** shows the sum of GTU that are at your disposal, the amount of GTU that you’ve staked, and any GTU that are locked in a release schedule.
+  - **Balance** shows the sum of CCD that are at your disposal, the amount of CCD that you’ve staked, and any CCD that are locked in a release schedule.

-    - **At disposal** shows the amount of GTU that is available for use.
-You can't use GTU that are locked in a :ref:`stake<concepts-baker-stake>` or a :ref:`release schedule<GTU-single-schedule-desktop>`.
+    - **At disposal** shows the amount of CCD that is available for use.
+You can't use CCD that are locked in a :ref:`stake<concepts-baker-stake>` or a :ref:`release schedule<CCD-single-schedule-desktop>`.

-    - **Staked** shows the amount of GTU you've staked if you're node is :ref:`baking <baker-concept>` blocks.
+    - **Staked** shows the amount of CCD you've staked if you're node is :ref:`baking <baker-concept>` blocks.

-  - **Shielded balance** shows the amount of GTU that you’ve shielded.
+  - **Shielded balance** shows the amount of CCD that you’ve shielded.

     .. image:: ../images/desktop-wallet/account-balance.png
          :width: 60%

 For more information about accounts, see :ref:`Overview of accounts <overview-account-desktop>`.

-How to receive GTU
+How to receive CCD
 ==================

-Currently, you don’t have to use the Ledger to receive GTU.
+Currently, you don’t have to use the Ledger to receive CCD.
 To see any transfers to your account do the following:

 #.
 In the Desktop Wallet, go to **Accounts**, and then select the relevant account.

 #.
-In the **Latest transactions** area, you can see all GTU transfers on the account.
+In the **Latest transactions** area, you can see all CCD transfers on the account.

 #.
 If you need to share your address with someone, select **Account address**, copy the address or scan the QR code.

-How to send GTU
+How to send CCD
 ===============

 #.
 In the Desktop Wallet, go to **Accounts** and select the relevant account.

 #.
 Select **Send**.

 #.
-Enter the amount of GTU that you want to send.
+Enter the amount of CCD that you want to send.

 #.
 Select the recipient and select **Continue**.
 If you haven't connected the Ledger to your computer, there’s a message saying **Please open the Concordium application on your Ledger**.
 Connect the Ledger device to the computer and enter your PIN on Ledger.